Can You Buy Amazon Reviews? (The 2026 Reality Check) — market analysis and pricing data

 Can You Leave a Review on Amazon Without Buying?

 This is a common loophole sellers try to exploit.
-They ask, "Can you leave a review on amazon without buying?" thinking they can get their friends to pile on 5-star ratings.
+They ask, "Can you leave a review on amazon without buying?" thinking they can pick up their friends to pile on 5-star ratings.

 Can You Review a Book on Amazon Without Buying It?